 Are COVID grants and payments tax free?

-Portrait of a young woman wearing a mask in a city street.
+a woman wearing a face mask

 Most people would assume that money provided by the Government to support people and business during a crisis would be tax free.
 Otherwise, it’s like giving money with one hand and then taking it away with the other, isn’t it?